🧠 The problem: why LLMs forget everything

 RAG works in three steps:

-- Indexing: Your documents are split into chunks and converted into embeddings — numerical vectors that represent the meaning of text
+- Indexing: Your documents are split into chunks and converted into embeddings — numerical vectors that represent the meaning of the text

 Embeddings in 30 seconds